-See the I2C programmer's model in Figure 15-1.
+See the I2C programmer's model (Figure 14-1).

-15.1.2 PIN CONFIGURATION IN I2C MODE
+PIN CONFIGURATION IN I2C MODE

-$\mathsf{I}^2\mathsf{C}$ has a 2-pin interface: the SCL pin is clock and the SDA pin is data.
+I2C has a 2-pin interface: the SCL pin is clock and the SDA pin is data.

-15.1.3 I2C REGISTERS
+I2C REGISTERS 14.1.3

 I2CCON and I2CSTAT are control and status registers, respectively.
 The I2CCON register is readable and writable.
-The lower 6 bits of I2CSTAT are read only.
+The lower 6 bits of I2CSTAT are read-only.
 The remaining bits of the I2CSTAT are read/write.

 I2CRSR is the shift register used for shifting data, whereas I2CRCV is the buffer register to which data bytes are written, or from which data bytes are read.
-I2CRCV is the receive buffer as shown in Figure 15-1.
-I2CTRN is the transmit register to which bytes are written during a transmit operation, as shown in Figure 15-2.
+I2CRCV is the receive buffer as shown in Figure 14-1.
+I2CTRN is the transmit register to which bytes are written during a transmit operation, as shown in Figure 14-2.

 The I2CADD register holds the slave address.
-A status bit, ADD10, indicates 10-bit Address mode.
-The I2CBRG acts as the Baud Rate Generator (BRG) reload value.
+A Status bit, ADD10, indicates 10-bit Address mode.
+The I2CBRG acts as the Baud Rate Generator reload